samathaluca/fallen/README.md

 The font was been adjusted a number of times during the design phase.
 The recommended Materialize template and component font always appeared optimal.
 Materialize uses Roboto 2.0 as a standard font.
 Audiowide was used sparingly due to being an intrusive looking font.
 It was used to command attention e.g. to check that required fields in form were completed to avoid aborted submission attempts.
 Lato and Ubuntu were chosen to add distinctive design to sections when needed with san serif back up.
 They were used to add a little contrast for interest.

+In the final stages of development, user testing feedback influenced me to remove audiowide and Ubuntu fonts and test permanent marker font style to get attention e.g. to check required fields were filled in forms.

 Extensive colour work has been tested during development.
 Each time users were asked the simple shaded greys and white option was prefered.
 Previous github versions may display colours as far ranging as purple and lime green.
 These were abandoned after user feedback.
 Research shows that educational and information site templates on trend recommend duotones and the colour scheme adopted.